-Moreover, through gamification and extended reality (XR) activities, the Metaverse can offer consumers an enjoyable experience, also facilitating the creation of 3D virtual models that authentically represent the aesthetics of luxury products and influencing customer perceptions on products' superior quality (Hagtvedt, 2022)."The general public might think that the creation of a NFT drop would be much quicker, but it is not necessarily so [...] we need expert craftmanship, of a different typology, a digital one, to ensure a perfect and superior recognizable digital quality" (Informant C); "We chose to partner with Epic Games' Unreal Engine 5, a technology that enables us to enhance the realism of the Metaverse experience.
-This decision was driven by the platform's capabilities in terms of color treatment, light refractions on products, and cinematic elements, aligning with the aesthetic standards of our luxury brand" (Informant B).
+Moreover, through gamification and extended reality (XR) activities, the Metaverse can offer consumers an enjoyable experience, also facilitating the creation of 3D virtual models that authentically represent the aesthetics of luxury products and influencing customer perceptions on products' superior quality (Hagtvedt, 2022).
+"The general public might think that the creation of a NFT drop would be much quicker, but it is not necessarily so [...] we need expert craftmanship, of a different typology, a digital one, to ensure a perfect and superior recognizable digital quality" (Informant C); "We chose to partner with Epic Games' Unreal refractions on products, and cinematic elements, aligning with the aesthetic standards of our luxury brand" (Informant B).